Jonathan2251/lbd/source/otherinst.rst

 SHL (defined before) and SHLV are for **<<**.
 SRA, SRAV, SHR and SHRV are for **>>**.

-In RISC CPU like Mips, the multiply/divide function unit and add/sub/logic unit are designed from two different hardware circuits, and more, their data path are separate.
+In RISC CPU, such as Mips, the multiply/divide function unit and add/sub/logic unit are designed from two different hardware circuits, and more, their data path are separate.
 Cpu0 is same, so these two function units can be executed at same time (instruction level parallelism).
 Reference [#instrstage]_ for instruction itineraries.

 Chapter4_1/ can handle **+, -, \*, <<,** and **>>** operators in C
 language.